junchaw/kubekraken/README.md

   list-contexts List available Kubernetes contexts

 Flags:
+      --context-exclude string      Regex exclude filter for context names (e.g. dev-.*)
-      --context-filter string      Regex filter for context names (e.g. prd-.*), see --use-current-context if you want to use the default context
+      --context-filter string       Regex filter for context names (e.g. prd-.*)
   -h, --help                        help for kraken
+      --kubeconfig-exclude string   Regex exclude filter for kubeconfig files, used with kubeconfig from directory, will not filter items specified in --kubeconfig-files (e.g. dev-.*\.yaml)
       --kubeconfig-files strings    Kubeconfig files, item could be directory or file, in case of directory, all files in the directory will be used, see --kubeconfig-filter (default [/Users/junchawu/.kube/config])
       --kubeconfig-filter string    Regex filter for kubeconfig files, used with kubeconfig from directory, will not filter items specified in --kubeconfig-files (e.g. prd-.*\.yaml)
       --no-stderr                   Do not print kubectl stderr
       --no-stdout                   Do not print kubectl stdout
       --output-dir string           Output directory for the results, kubekraken will save stdout/stderr/error to files under this directory
-      --output-file string         Output file for the results, kubekraken will save stdout/stderr/error to this file --output-format string       Output format for the results (text, json) (default "text") --use-current-context        Only use the current context from the kubeconfig file, if set, --kubeconfig-filter will be ignored
+      --output-file string          Output file for the results, kubekraken will save stdout/stderr/error to this file --output-format string        Output format for the results (text, json) (default "text") --use-current-context         Only use the current context from the kubeconfig file, this can be used with --context-filter and --context-exclude
       --workers int                 Number of workers to run concurrently (default 99)
 ```